Denied by COVID-19 in 2020, Tampa gets second chance to pull out Stanley Cup stops

 Habs fans have been jonesing for a return trip to the finals since 1993, the last time the Canadiens – or any Canadian team, for that matter – managed to dislodge the Cup from the United States.

-Backstopped by the confident play of Carey Price, the Canadiens have protected their star netminder with tenacious, patient defence, while offensive veterans like Eric Staal and Corey Perry have nurtured and presided over the emergence of young forwards like Cole Caufield and Nick Suzuki.
+Backstopped by the confident play of Carey Price, the Canadiens have protected their star netminder with tenacious, patient defence, while offensive veterans such as Eric Staal and Corey Perry have nurtured and presided over the emergence of young forwards such as Cole Caufield and Nick Suzuki.

 Meanwhile, between the Lightning, the World Series finalist Rays and Tom Brady’s Super Bowl champion Buccaneers, Tampa is a place awash in championship-tier talent.